 - What is the difference between life coaching vs therapy?

 More than just life coaching

 Although most people are familiar with the term life coaching, the field of coaching actually includes a number of unique specializations.
-In addition to general life coaching, there are literally hundreds of other coaching categories, capturing every conceivable personal and professional goal.
+In addition to general life coaching, there are dozens of other coaching categories, capturing the most common personal and professional goals.
 The following list contains some the most common kinds of coaching:

 Coaching for Individuals

 - Retirement Coaching